bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 Note that this doesn't include JavaScript and CSS files for ``"-widgets"`` because the document doesn't use any Bokeh widgets.

-CDN resources are also available as HTTPS URLs if required.

 You can see an example of multiple plot generation by executing the following: